Scarce Talent Evaluation: A new methodology to assess scarce talent in life sciences

 So, what constitutes scarce talent?

-In our upcoming webinar ‘Solving the scarce talent challenge in the pharma and life sciences sector we plan to share strategies to address the challenges of sourcing scarce talent.
-In advance of that webinar we have been analysing data from over 30,000 permanent hires that we made for our clients over the past 18 months in order to understand which roles should be considered the scarcest and the most challenging to hire for.
+To answer this question, we have been analysing data from over 30,000 permanent hires that we made for our clients over 18 months in order to understand which roles should be considered the scarcest and the most challenging to hire for.

 In looking at that data we have focused on three particular factors: